Dominic Collins: Jesuit vocation

-During Lent of 1598, Collins met Jesuit priest Fr.
-Thomas White, a native of Clonmel, who had arrived at A Coruña to hear the confessions of his fellow Irishmen serving there with the Spanish Navy.
-Collins was convinced that their meeting was providential and Fr.
-White, who had previously founded the Irish College at Salamanca, has left behind a biography of Dominic Collins, which relates in considerable detail the story of the former Captain's call to the religious life.
-Collins had so firm a desire to become a Jesuit, that Father White introduced him to Fr.
-Alfonso Ferrer, the Jesuit Provincial of Castile.
+During Lent of 1598, Collins met Jesuit priest Thomas White, a native of Clonmel, who had arrived at A Coruña to hear the confessions of his fellow Irishmen serving there with the Spanish Navy.
+Collins was convinced that their meeting was providential and White, who had previously founded the Irish College at Salamanca, has left behind a biography of Dominic Collins, which relates in considerable detail the story of the former Captain's call to the religious life.
+Collins had so firm a desire to become a Jesuit, that White introduced him to Alfonso Ferrer, the Jesuit Provincial of Castile.

 Although he was now 32 years old, the Provincial thought it was wise to delay his Jesuit formation, perhaps to test the strength of his vocation.
 There were doubts too about whether Collins was well-educated enough to become a priest, but the Provincial finally relented in the face of Collins' repeated requests, as he was received as a brother-novice on 8 December 1598.
 He began his novitiate in the Jesuit college at Santiago de Compostela, where the annals describe Collins as, "an Irishman of distinguished parentage, comely appearance and stature", who had just, "passed thirty-two years of age", and, "had been a Captain of Duke Philip's cavalry in Brittany."

 When the Jesuit College was struck by a plague, Dominic tended the victims, nursing some of them back to health and comforting the others in their last hours.
 A report from that time describes him as a man of sound judgement and great physical strength; mature, prudent and sociable, though inclined to be hot-tempered and obstinate.
 He was allowed to profess his Solemn vows in February 1601.